Menu Close

 Feelings of Isolation After Becoming a Father

-Many new dads want to break out of the traditional role of being the “breadwinner dad” who isn’t allowed to nurture and raise his kids.
+Loneliness is often resolved by being involved or included.
+And many new dads want to break out of the traditional role of being the “breadwinner dad” who isn’t allowed to nurture and raise his kids.
 Outdated expectations dictate men need to just deal with feeling like an outsider in his own home after becoming a father.
-They aren’t supposed to talk about wanting to do more than just change a diaper when mom “needs a break”.
-New dad loneliness isn’t seen as something real, but it is.
-In order to deal with it, you have to speak up and talk to your partner about it.
+In some cases this can be as extreme as dads are not really involved other than chores like changing a diaper when mom “needs a break.”

 This may surprise new fathers, but new moms welcome a partner’s desire to raise and care for these little humans both of you brought into the world.
 There’s no need to be emotionally stoic and act like it doesn’t upset you that mom has taken over all aspects of raising and nurturing the kids.